 We have covered whether or not bleach kills mold in another article titled: 8 Bad “Facts” About Mold Everyone Thinks Are True.
 But the short story is that bleach does not reliably kill mold, has its own health side effects, and can cause damage if improperly used.
 Furthermore, even if you kill the mold allergens still remain and can negatively impact your health.

 To truly take care of a mold problem you must remediate the mold.
-This means properly containing the effected areas, use specialized equipment, chemicals, and processes to clean the effected areas without spreading the mold spores, and proper removal and disposal of affected areas.
+This means properly containing the affected areas, use specialized equipment, chemicals, and processes to clean the affected areas without spreading the mold spores, and proper removal and disposal of affected areas.

 Wrapping it up + A Fourth Bonus Tip